Canadians at the U.S. Open: Taylor Pendrith Nick Taylor top Canadians at U.S. Open | TSN

-Taylor, Pendrith finish second round at U.S. Open as top Canadians; all four projected to make cut

-It was another challenging day at the U.S. Open at Oakmont Country Club, with Taylor Pendrith and Nick Taylor finishing the top among the four Canadians on the course.
+Nick Taylor and Taylor Pendrith lead the Canadian participants as the U.S. Open enters the third round from Oakmont Country Club in Pennsylvania on Saturday.

-Pendrith's eventful day - in which he shot an even par on only six of 18 holes - started with an up-and-down sequence before going off the rails at the end of the front nine.
+Pendrith had eventful Day 2 - in which he shot an even par on only six of 18 holes - started with an up-and-down sequence before going off the rails at the end of the front nine.

 Pendrith shot bogeys on seven, eight and nine before turning things around down the back nine.
 The Richmond Hill, Ont. native hit three birdies on his back nine on 11, 12 and 17, but a bogey on 18 caused him to finish his round at a 2-over 72.